laszlocph/website/index.md

 <p><i class="fa fa-check" aria-hidden="true" style="color: #66ff66"></i> Developers ramped up to be able to deploy to the cluster</p>
 </div>
 <br/>
-These deliveries open up many parralell activities and send a clear message to your organization that Docker is happening.
+These deliveries open up many paralell activities and send a clear message to your organization that Docker is happening.

-Your developers will be able to deploy new servcies with only defining a few yaml files, gaining total control over their services.
+Your developers will be able to deploy new services with only defining a few yaml files, gaining total control over their services.

 Worried that when I'm gone the knowledge is gone too?